AOD Fast Facts

 One can become dependent on any drug, including those listed above.

-If you are concerned about your drinking, drug use, your personal safety and/or the personal safety of a friend, please contact one of the following resources:
+If you have concerns about personal substance use, safety and/or the personal safety of a friend, please contact one of the following resources:

 - OR 911